open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/automatic.md

   properly.
 - The `Instrumentation` resource was installed after the application was deployed.
-- There’s an error in the auto-instrumentation annotation, or the annotation in the wrong spot.
+- There’s an error in the auto-instrumentation annotation, or the annotation is in the wrong spot.
 See the next section.

 You might also want to check the output of the events command for any errors, as